 In July 2010 Turtle Mountain Community College (TMCC) hosted their first Michif Elders Forum to revitalize the Michif language before it is lost to the future generations of the Turtle Mountain people.
 Michif is a patois which is combination of French, Cree, and Ojibwe languages that originated from the inter-marriages of French fur traders and Ojibwe women.

 The forum was a first step in establishing how best to protect and preserve one of the community's local languages.
 The elders shared stories of long ago.
 Many forgotten memories came rushing to the surface.
 At the end of the meeting, the group shared a feast of Michif foods, boiled hamburger and potatoes (bullets), bangs (fry bread), and raisin pie.

-Like the magnificent American Bald Eagle, the Ojibwe language must come back for future generations of the Turtle Mountain Ojibwe and Michif peoples.
+In September 2011, TMCC hosted a weekend Ojibwe Speakers Forum.
 Approximately 25 elders, parents and small children gathered at the Anishinaabe Cultural and Wellness camp.

-There was a time when organized religion dominated our community.
-Fortunately, some of our elders kept our traditional ceremonies alive even though it was against the law.
+The language and spiritual practices began to die when organized religion dominated the community.
+Some elders kept the traditional ceremonies alive.
 In 1978, the United States government passed The Freedom of Religion Act.
-Since that time and before then for some of our Ojibwe people, the Anishinaabeg and the Seven Teachings has become a way of life for many.
-But without our elders' support, we would not be able to bring back our languages and ceremonies.
+Since that time, the Anishinaabeg and the Seven Teachings have become a way of life for many in the community.
+But without elders' support, the languages and ceremonies will be irretrievably lost.

 "The Turtle Mountain community language project has brought to light that the preservation and documentation of both languages is at a critical point,” said Larry Henry, program director and academic dean at the college.